Documents which are part of a civil claim

 The right to inspect a document

-Either through a standard disclosure of a specific disclosure or inspection that person will be given the right to inspect the documents disclosed.
+Either through a standard disclosure of a specific disclosure or inspection each of the parties has the right to inspect the documents disclosed.

 To what does this right extend to?